sagecodes/intro-machine-learning-old/README.md

 #assign the iris dataset to a variable
 iris = load_iris()

-# print out the list of lables
+# print out the list of labels
 print("Types of iris: {}".format(iris['target_names']))
 ```